 How to bring the best out in your team by leadership

-Being a good leader is essential in order to maximise efficiency and reach objectives.
-It’s not just about delegating workload, but about effective communication, building team morale, maintaining motivation and successful co-ordination.
+Being a good leader is essential to maximise efficiency and reach objectives.
+It’s not just about delegating workload but also about effective communication, building team morale, maintaining motivation, and successful coordination.

 Examples of highly significant leadership qualities

 1. Always, when leaders say that the people are not following, it’s the leaders who are lost, not the people.

 2. Leaders get lost because of isolation, delusion, arrogance, plain stupidity, etc., but above all, because they become obsessed with imposing their authority, instead of truly leading.

 3. Incidentally, leading is helping people achieve a shared vision, not telling people what to do.

 4. A leader can’t understand and lead people when the leader’s head is high in the clouds or stuck firmly up his backside.